chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 The case must be run with the solver and the parameter file.
-The simulation is launched in the same folder as the ``.prm`` file, using the ``gls_navier_stokes`` solver.
+The simulation is launched in the same folder as the ``.prm`` file, using the ``lethe-fluid`` solver.
 It takes a long time since problem is transient and the time steps are short:

 .. code-block:: sh

-    ../../exe/bin/gls_navier_stokes tracer-through-cad-junction.prm
+    ../../exe/bin/lethe-fluid tracer-through-cad-junction.prm

 -------